inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ### HTML Color Codes for the Final Output

 This group of settings lists the hexadecimal color codes for everything in the search results that has (or would have) a particular color.
-You can explore these color codes online (e.g., at [https://html-color.codes/](https://html-color.codes/)).
+You can explore these color codes online (e.g., at [this webpage](https://html-color.codes/)).
 A hexadecimal color code tells the computer how much red, green, and blue to use in a given color.
 The six characters that follow the # symbol contain three pairs, and they correspond with the values for red, green, and blue.
 If you want to change any/all of the colors that Inquerex uses in the search results, you can do so in this group of settings.
 The "default color" refers to the default color of all text.
 The "anchor" color refers to the color of the anchor text for navigation links internal to the search results file.
 That's why, by default, they're the same color as the background color, to hide them.
 All of the other color variable names should be easy enough to interpret, esp. with some experimentation.

 ### HTML Entity Codes for the Final Output

 This group of settings lists the HTML entity codes for the handful of the symbols that appear in the search results file.
 An HTML entity code is a special combination of characters used to represent symbols in the webpage programming language known as HTML.
-To see a list of available HTML entities (and corresponding codes), visit [https://www.w3schools.com/charsets/ref_html_entities_4.asp](https://www.w3schools.com/charsets/ref_html_entities_4.asp).
+To see a list of available HTML entities (and corresponding codes), visit [this webpage](https://www.w3schools.com/charsets/ref_html_entities_4.asp).
 That webpage will list three different codes for each symbol; you can use any of them. **But omit the semicolon at the end.** The semicolon will cause Inquerex to misinterpret the settings file.

 ### Valid Character to Divide File Names